Berliner FC Dynamo: Regionalliga Nordost (2014-present)

 Heiner Backhaus became new coach for the 2022-23 season.
-BFC Dynamo had a diffucult first half of the season.
+BFC Dynamo had a difficult first half of the season.
 One of the few highlights was a 4-1 win at home over FC Energie Cottbus on 13 November 2022.
 BFC Dynamo climbed the table after the winter break.
 The team eventually finished the 2022-23 Regionalliga Nordost in sixth place.
 Christian Beck ended his career at BFC Dynamo after the season.
 He had been the team's top goalscorer, as well as a top goalscorer in the Regionalliga Nordost, for two consecutive seasons.

 BFC Dynamo recruited numerous new players for the 2023-24 season.
 One of them was striker Rufat Dadashov, who returned to the club.
 Chris Reher became the new team captain 2023-24 season.
 The team got a relatively good start to the league season with ten points in the first five matches.
 On 2 September 2024, however, the club went out and announced that coach Backhaus had been released from his duties with immediate effect "due to behavior that is detrimental to the club".
 Backhaus had declared interest in becoming the new coach of TSV Alemannia Aachen.
 Berlin-native Dirk Kunert took over as the new head coach after Backhaus.
 BFC Dynamo was in second place in the league before the winter break, after a very successful autumn.
 After defeating Berliner AK 07 2–0 in the replay of the match from the 17th matchday on 27 February 2024, the team could retroactively title themselves Herbstmeister in the 2023–24 Regionalliga Nordost.

 BFC Dynamo defeated 1.
 FC Lokomotive Leipzig 4-0 at home on 9 March 2024.
 It was the team's biggest win against 1.
 FC Lokomotive Leipzig since the 1983-84 DDR-Oberliga.
 Midfielder Joey Breitfeld made his 200th competitive appearance for BFC Dynamo in the league match against VSG Altglienicke on 23 March 2024.
 BFC Dynamo reported on 10 April 2024 that the club had achieved a new attendance record since Die Wende in the Sportforum Hohenschönhausen during the 2023–24 season: the club had thus achieved its highest attendance figures since 1990.

 BFC Dynamo lost several important points in the second half of the 2023-24 Regionalliga Nordost and missed out on several chances to move to the top of the table.
 The team eventually finished the 2023-24 Regionalliga Nordost in fourth place.
 BFC Dynamo played a friendly match against AS Monaco at the Stadion im Sportforum on 25 May 2024.
 AS Monaco was represented by a selection of young players, several of whom already had Ligue 1 experience.
 The match was played in memory of the encounter between the two clubs 35 years ago in the 1989-90 European Cup Winners' Cup.
 BFC Dynamo won the match 4-2.